 In this blog, I would like to share a lecture from one of my favorite yoga teachers A.G.
 Mohan.
 First, he explains what yoga practice is.
 Mohan also tells us why it is important to study yoga sutras.

 He starts the lecture with the following quote:

 Life will be a blessing if we concisely let go.
 This is one the key practices in yoga sutra of Patañjali.

 Mohan gives us an overview of the text as follows:

-Yoga sutras is extremely rational and logical.
-It is not based on the blind believe.
-We need reasoned convictions to stay on path.
-Unlike the blind believe that can sway us away like a feather with a wind.
-We can attain the mental clarity by rational knowledge and practice.
+Yoga Sutras are extremely rational and logical.
+It is not based on blind belief.
+We need reasoned convictions to stay on the path.
+Unlike the blind belief that can sway us away like a feather with a wind.
+We can attain mental clarity through rational knowledge and practice.

-In addition, yoga sutras offer a complete guide to obtain the state of yoga incorporating physical practice, breathing and meditation.
-Together these practice are called yoga.
+In addition, yoga sutras offer a complete guide to obtain the state of yoga incorporating physical practice, breathing, and meditation.
+Together these practices are called yoga.

 The Supreme Self in a state of peace within us is realized through the practice of yoga.